bespoke-silicon-group/bsg_bladerunner/README.md

 will be used as the value for the 'Version' key in AFI Tags.
 The new AFI/AGFI IDs are printed on the command line and in upload.json.

+To run these steps, you will need to install the [Amazon Web Services Command Line Interface (CLI)](https://aws.amazon.com/cli/) and configure it for your user account.

 1. Clone this repository.

 2. Update the `FPGA_IMAGE_VERSION` variable in [project.mk](project.mk)